paucabral/twitter-clone/README.md

 13. Head to your _Cloudinary_ dashboard and take note of the account credentials presented.
 You may added them to your local `.env` file for safekeeping as well.<br>
     ![10-2.png](./instructions/10-2.PNG)<br>
-    _Note: This feature needs a billing information in the account.
-Nonetheless, this will not be charged since this add-on is free tier._

 14. Head back to the page of your _Heroku_ project then click on _Settings_.<br>
     ![12.png](./instructions/12.PNG)